Anthony Casso: Informant

-Facing the prospect of a trial at which D'Arco, Acceturo, and Chiodo were due to be star witnesses against him, as well as spending the rest of his life in prison, Casso reached out to FBI Agent Richard Rudolph and offered to turn informant.
-Casso was immediately moved to the Federal Prison at La Tuna, near El Paso, Texas and housed in the famous "Valachi Suite" as he debriefed.
+Facing the prospect of a trial at which D'Arco, Acceturo and Chiodo were due to be star witnesses against him, as well as spending the rest of his life in prison, Casso reached out to FBI Agent Rudolph and offered to turn informant.
+Casso was immediately moved to the Federal Prison at La Tuna, near El Paso, Texas, and housed in the famous "Valachi Suite" as he debriefed.
 At the beginning of the first session, Casso joked, "Every time I stepped out of the house I committed a crime.
 You expect me to remember all of them?".
-The agents urged Casso to start by revealing his "crystal ball."

-In response, Casso disclosed that decorated NYPD Detectives Stephen Caracappa and Louis Eppolito had been on his payroll and had committed eight murders under his orders.
-Casso further explained that Detectives Carracappa and Eppolito, who had also served on the Federal Organized Crime Strike Force, had also leaked the names of both Police and FBI informants, which had resulted in many other murders.
+The agents urged Casso to start by revealing the "crystal ball", his nickname for a key intelligence source in law enforcement.
+Casso disclosed that decorated New York City Police Department (NYPD) detectives Stephen Caracappa and Louis Eppolito had been on his payroll and had committed eight murders under his orders.
+Casso further explained that Caracappa and Eppolito, who had also served on the Federal Organized Crime Strike Force, had also leaked the names of both police and FBI informants, which had resulted in many other murders.

-Federal Prosecutors Charles Rose and Gregory O'Connell flew from New York City to Texas as the debriefing continued.
-Casso named scores of other mobsters he had conspired with, including Genovese boss Vincent Gigante.
-Casso also confessed to having sent hitmen to Federal Prosecutor Charles Rose's home with the intention of having him murdered.
-Casso also admitted to having plotted the assassination of Federal Judge Nickerson in order to delay his own trial.
+Rose and O'Connell flew to Texas as the debriefing continued.
+Casso named scores of other mobsters he had conspired with, including Gigante.
+He also confessed to having sent hitmen to Rose's home with the intention of having him murdered.
+Casso also admitted to having plotted Nickerson's assassination in order to delay his own trial.

 Casso initially confessed to twelve murders, but when pressed for details, he admitted to a further twenty-four.
-At the same time, Casso was found to have lied about how much money he possessed.
-He also denied all involvement in the murder of Peter Chiodo's uncle or in the arson at the home of Chiodo's elderly grandmother.
-Increasingly sceptical, the FBI Agents made Casso take a lie detector test, which he failed.
+At the same time, he was found to have lied about how much money he possessed.
+Casso also denied all involvement in the murder of Chiodo's uncle or in the arson at the home of Chiodo's elderly grandmother.
+Increasingly skeptical, the FBI made Casso take a lie detector test, which he failed.

-Gregory O'Connell later told Jerry Capeci that the decision not to use Casso as a witness was made in the Valachi Suite, while Casso, "with apparent delight", gleefully laughed as he described how he buried alive a young drug smuggling associate in the Florida Everglades.

-As Casso spoke, Federal Prosecutors O'Connell and Rose, "read each other's thoughts.
+O'Connell later told Capeci that the decision not to use Casso as a witness was made when Casso, "with apparent delight", gleefully laughed as he described how he buried alive a young drug smuggling associate in the Florida Everglades.
+As Casso spoke, O'Connell and Rose, "read each other's thoughts.
 The story would probably not go over well with a jury."
-Both prosecutors flew back to New York City convinced that Casso's knowledge of Mafia secrets did not matter.
-O'Connell later told Capeci, "It gets to a point where somebody is just too evil to put on the stand."
+Both prosecutors flew back to New York convinced that Casso's knowledge of Mafia secrets did not matter.
+O'Connell later stated, "It gets to a point where somebody is just too evil to put on the stand."